Overcome obstacles by using a translation management system (TMS), which ensures both terminological consistency and data security.

 It’s for these types of projects that we introduce a translation management system (TMS).

-How does Translation Management Software work?
+How do Translation Management Systems work?

 A TMS enables the quick translation of content in many languages while automating many processes.

 Imagine a solution that facilitates the work of a project manager, translation office, independent translators, reviewers, and proofreaders.
 It’s a central tool that provides access to all translation functions and quality management of a project.

-TMS systems have an open architecture, which ensures their easy scalability.
-A TMS is designed to integrate third-party systems, typically with a user interface to help manage content.
+Additionally, a TMS integrates third-party systems, typically with a user interface to help manage content.
 This creates a continuous supply chain with easy data flow.

 If similar content appears in the future, the translator can apply or customize the translation work that was done previously.
 This saves time, and therefore, money.

 Every translator on the project will use one specific set of terminology taken from the database.
 This consistency helps to build the brand’s image and the customer’s trust.

 The database can also be supplied with data or integrated with CMS or CRM systems.
 For example, you could import a spreadsheet of particular terminology from an Excel file.